Martin Rees, Jeweller and Pawnbroker

-Rubies which reflect light as a star, 6 pointed stars are the most common, but 12 pointed stars can occur.
-The rubies include rutile needles in an organised pattern, and it's the reflection off these needles which form the star.
+6 pointed stars are the most common, but 12 pointed stars can occur.
+The gems include rutile needles in an organised pattern, and it’s the reflection off these needles which form the star, the glow is at right angles to the needles..
+It’s similar to the reflection from a reel of cotton.

 The star seems to move around as the stone is moved, and is not centred on the light source.
 The effect is delightful

 They are rather rare these days.
-Most rubies are heat-treated to improve clarity, and this dissolves the rutile needles.
-This heat treatment is done before the stones are carefully examined, so the workers don't realise they're actually losing these special stones.
+Most gems are heat-treated to improve clarity, and this dissolves the rutile needles.
+This heat treatment is done before the stones are carefully examined, so most are lost..

 Caring for Star Rubies